Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 Filesystem locations given here are examples.
 You could choose other disc drives or folders of your liking instead:

+1. Skip this step and go directly to step 2 if you use Matlab R2014b or later.

-1. Download Subversion installer
+    Download and install the Subversion installer

     -   **Windows:** [Subversion 1.7.x command-line client][svnwin]

 2. Download the **[Psychtoolbox installer][installer] to your desktop**.

-3. Open the **My Computer** icon (it is either on the desktop or in the Start Menu).

-4. Double-click on the **C: drive** icon.

-5. Create a new folder called `toolbox`.
-This assumes you want to install into the `toolbox` folder.

-6. Move the Psychtoolbox installer (`DownloadPsychtoolbox`) from the Desktop to the new `toolbox` folder.

-7. You **must** install the 64-Bit GStreamer-1.16.0 **MSVC** runtime or later versions from [gstreamer.freedesktop.org][gstreamer-win] even if you do not need multi-media support!
+3. You **must** install the 64-Bit GStreamer-1.18.0 **MSVC** runtime or later versions from [gstreamer.freedesktop.org][gstreamer-win] even if you do not need multi-media support!
 Do **not** install the MINGW variant, it will not work, but likely crash!
     Make absolutely sure that you install all offered packages.
 [Read `help GStreamer` carefully for this purpose, *before downloading and installing GStreamer*.][docs-gstreamer]

-    If you intend to use Octave, will need to delete the following DLL files from the C:\Octave\Octave-5.1.0.0\mingw64\bin\ folder:
+    If you intend to use Octave, you will need to delete the following DLL files from the C:\Octave\Octave-5.2.0\mingw64\bin\ folder:
     opengl32.dll -- Otherwise hardware accelerated visual stimulation will not work.

-8. [You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave.
+4. [You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave.
     You can find installers for these at Microsoft’s site beforehand.
 Otherwise when our installer aborted half-ways, follow the instructions it prints to the console.
 Or simply click this link to get a copy bundled with Psychtoolbox][c++ runtime]

-9. Open Matlab as administrative user (for Windows 7, right-click Matlab shortcut and Run As Administrator) and type the following in the command
+5. Open Matlab as administrative user (for Windows 7 and later, right-click the Matlab shortcut and "Run As Administrator") and type the following in the command window, assuming you want Psychtoolbox to be installed inside the C:\toolbox folder:
-    window:

-        >> cd C:\toolbox
+        >> cd('into the folder where you downloaded DownloadPsychtoolbox.m to').
         >> DownloadPsychtoolbox('C:\toolbox')

-    The second command will take a long time (~10 min in some cases) and generate a lot of output.
+    The second command will take a bit of time (a few minutes in some cases) and may generate a lot of output.
 Please be patient (and make sure your computer is not going to go onto standby while installing).
 You may get the command line reappear before the installation is finished - so don’t assume the command line reappearing means that installation has hung.
 The installer will tell you when it is finished.

     If the download fails, read below on [Download Problems](#download-problems).

 If you want to know more about the downloader, see [DownloadPsychtoolbox][docs-download] (or `help DownloadPsychtoolbox` in the Matlab command window.)

+#### Mac {#Mac}

+1. Skip this step for current Psychtoolbox 3.0.17 or later with Matlab R2014b or later.
+[Also skip it with GNU/Octave if you already have HomeBrew installed][homebrew] Go to step 2 instead.

+    Otherwise get and install Subversion from somewhere, e.g., HomeBrew.

+2. Download the **[Psychtoolbox installer][installer] to your desktop**.

+3. Open Octave or Matlab and type the following in the command window:

+        >> cd ~/Desktop
+        >> DownloadPsychtoolbox

+The second command will take a long time and may generate a lot of output.
+Please be patient.

+If the download fails, read below on [Download Problems](#download-problems).
+If you want to know more, see [DownloadPsychtoolbox][docs-download] (or `help DownloadPsychtoolbox` in the command window.)

+4. If you intend to use multi-media functions, or you want fast, high-quality, cross-platform, consistent text rendering with Matlab, you must install the 64-Bit GStreamer-1.18 or later runtime from [gstreamer.freedesktop.org][gstreamer-osx].
+    Make absolutely sure that you install all offered packages.
+[Read `help GStreamer` carefully for this purpose, *before downloading and installing GStreamer*.][docs-gstreamer]

 After Download and installation
 -------------------------------